sher-islam/Job-Application-monolithic/README.md

 # Job-Application-monolithic
-This is a Job-Application Project having three modules in monolithic architecture.
+This is a Job-Application Project having monolithic architecture.
-These are the three modules.
+These are the three modules included in the project:
 1.Company
 2.job
 3.Review